Family Guy: Film

-Spin-off
+Spin-offs

 MacFarlane co-created—alongside Mike Henry and Richard Appel—the Family Guy spin-off The Cleveland Show, which premiered September 27, 2009.
 They began discussing the project in 2007.

+On March 12, 2026, it was announced that a second spin-off series, Stewie, was given a two-season order for Fox.
+The new animated comedy is reported to follow Stewie Griffin in preschool and will explore time and space travel.
+Unlike Cleveland Brown, who was not seen on Family Guy while appearing on The Cleveland Show, Stewie Griffin will remain on Family Guy and will be seen on both shows.
+The spin-off is set to premiere during the 2027–28 television season.

 Video games

 The Family Guy Video Game! is a 2006 action game released by 2K Games and developed by High Voltage Software.

-Family Guy: Back to the Multiverse, which is centered around the episode "Road to the Multiverse", was released on November 20, 2012.
+Family Guy: Back to the Multiverse, a sequel to the episode "Road to the Multiverse", was released on November 20, 2012.

 Family Guy: The Quest for Stuff launched on iOS and Android on April 10, 2014.

 Animation Throwdown: The Quest For Cards, a card game with content and characters from five animated television shows from Fox – Family Guy, Futurama, American Dad!, Bob's Burgers and King of the Hill – was released in 2016 by Kongregate.

 Family Guy: Another Freakin' Mobile Game was released on iOS on April 25, 2017.

 Warped Kart Racers is a racing game that was released on Apple Arcade in May 2022.
 The game features the entire Griffin family, and includes characters from American Dad!, King of the Hill and Solar Opposites.